 The Entrepreneurship Hatchery provides resources for student startups, including mentoring, funding connections, and prototyping equipment.

-The Institute for Robotics and Mechatronics (IRM) fosters collaboration on projects ranging from medical robots to unmanned vehicles.
+The U of T Robotics Institute (UTRI) fosters collaboration on projects ranging from medical robots to unmanned vehicles.

 The Institute for Sustainable Energy (ISE) and Institute for Water Innovation (IWI) work on advanced research in clean energy and water technologies.